My mother, Betty, was a beautiful, talented, smart woman who never believed a word of that.

 At age 35, she searched for help after her first panic attack.
 She didn’t call it a panic attack.
 Probably the doctor didn’t either.
 It was 1960.
-All of a sudden her heart was pounding.
+While quietly attending a ladies church circle meeting, suddenly her heart was pounding.
 She was perspiring.
-Hands clammy.
-While trying to quietly attend her ladies church circle meeting.
-Something she didn’t particularly enjoy but was a duty for any proper Southern wife in the 1960’s.
+Her hands grew clammy.
+The polite, reserved meetings weren’t something she particularly enjoyed, but they were a duty for any proper Southern wife in the 1960’s.

-After hearing her symptoms, her doctor gave her a sedative.
-Given commonly at that time.
-Especially to women.
-Told her to take it every day.
+After hearing her symptoms, her doctor gave her a sedative, given commonly at that time.
+Not often to men, but especially to women.
+He advised her to take it every day.
 “Nerves,” he called it.
 And dismissed her.

 No doctor ever stopped to try to help her understand the root of her anxiety.
 They handed her more pills.
 It’s true that she did not seek therapy.
-Rather, she ended developing behaviors of an addict.
-Getting prescriptions from different pharmacies.
-Different doctors.
-All she could do to feed the craving.
-Secretly dance with her own demons.
+Rather, she ended developing behaviors of an addict, obtaining prescriptions from different pharmacies and different doctors.
+Underneath her beautifully polished, never-a-hair-out-of-place facade, my mother very secretly danced with her own demons.

-I figured out later, when I entered graduate school (and diagnosed everybody and their dog…including myself by the way…) that my mother had obsessive compulsive tendencies, was a horrible worrier (termed Generalized Anxiety Disorder), and was not a hoarder per se but certainly was what she would call a “saver.”
+I figured out later, when I entered graduate school (and diagnosed everybody and their dog…including myself by the way…) that my mother experienced multiple levels of anxiety — obsessive compulsive tendencies, horrible worry, and wasn’t a hoarder per se, but certainly was what she would call a “saver.”

 She would buy multiple products all at once.
 Hair spray, deodorant.
-Line them up in drawers.
+Then line them up in drawers.

-She was highly perfectionistic.
-Weeks prior to a party, the dining room table would be elegantly set.
-Silver gleaming.
+Weeks prior to a party, the dining room table would be elegantly set, silver gleaming.
 She would check and recheck every detail.
 She would never eat, making sure every guest had all they needed.
 If someone was sitting alone, she would chat them up to make sure they felt welcome.

 She would get up hours before everyone, to “put her face on,” as she called it.
 I don’t think my dad ever saw my mom without makeup.

-To her credit, she realized she had a problem.
-It was in her late 60’s.
+In her late 60’s, she realized she had a problem.
 She could no longer metabolize the medication.
 She was irritable.
 Acting irrationally.
 Driving erratically.

 But she disappeared.